Bobby Ball

 Robert Harper (28 January 1944 – 28 October 2020), known professionally as Bobby Ball, was a British comic, actor, singer and television host.
 He was best known as a member of the comic double act Cannon and Ball, with Tommy Cannon (Thomas Derbyshire).

 They hosted their own ITV show, The Cannon and Ball Show, for nine years between 1979 and 1988.
-Ball then went on to star in various sitcoms and dramas including Last of the Summer Wine, Heartbeat and Not Going Out.
+Ball then went on to have acting roles in various sitcoms and dramas including Last of the Summer Wine, Heartbeat and Not Going Out.
 In 2005, Ball took part in I'm a Celebrity...Get Me Out of Here!.

 Early life

 Ball was born at Boundary Park General Hospital in Oldham, Lancashire, on 28 January 1944, to May (née Savage) and Bob Harper.
 He attended Crompton House C of E school, Shaw, Oldham, and briefly studied Shipping Management at Wigan Mining & Technical College before going to work in a factory as a welder, where he also met his future partner in comedy, Thomas Derbyshire (Tommy Cannon).